All Episodes

 This will be very confidently.

-How many best sellers have you had?
+How many bestsellers have you had?

-I kind of suspect you're right.
+Number one, I kind of suspect you're right.

 All right, we'll take a break.

-Uh more with Ed Klein.
+More with Ed Klein.

 We have a lot of ground to cover here.

-As we continue, Sean Hannity show joining us is Ed Klein, number one New York Times bestselling author, his brand new book out, The Plot to Destroy Trump, and we were talking about the deep state and how they're working against Trump.
+Joining us is Ed Klein, number one New York Times best-selling author, his brand new book out, A Plot to Destroy Trump.

 That's right.

-You know, Bill Binney, who's been on this program, says every call, every email, uh, every text message is all metadata gathered and secured in some of these data centers that the government has.
+You know, Bill Binney, who's been on this program, says every call, every email, every text message is all metadata gathered and secured in some of these data centers that the government has.

-He did and and this is this went against Brennan's uh religion, if you want to call it that, and the religion of the intelligence community and this intelligence community has been rogue ever s ever since Trump won the election.
+And this went against Brennan's religion, if you want to call it that, and the religion of the intelligence community.

-Well, to me, that is key because if if the weaponry of intelligence is turned against the American people, and it has been, if you're unmasking Americans for no good reason at all, just for political purposes.
+Well, to me, that is key, because if the weaponry of intelligence is turned against the American people, and it has been, if you're unmasking Americans for no good reason at all, just for political purposes, for example, was the Pfizer warrant based on the phony, salacious Hillary Clinton bought and paid for dossier?

 Well, I think it was.